Quick Summary

 Empowering and educating women is essential to boosting economic growth and ensuring equal opportunities for all.
 Statistics have shown an increase in female labour force participation, which went from 23.13% to a whopping 37% between 2022 and 2023, and it increased after rural women joined the workforce.

-Fewer females within a region cause issues in the matrimony market.
+Fewer females within a region cause issues in the marriage market.
 Men might face difficulty finding marriage partners, leading to changes within the family dynamics and marriage delays.
 In some areas, this imbalance has led to harmful practices like “bride trafficking,” which disrupts social harmony and violates human rights.

-The Indian sex ratio 2024 also impacts education.
+The Indian sex ratio in 2024 also impacts education.
 In areas with fewer females, families are less likely to invest in their daughters’ education, which significantly worsens gender inequality.
 Healthcare systems face challenges as imbalances impact women’s and men’s well-being.
 Moreover, communities with fewer women may experience reduced female representation in leadership roles, increased social unrest, and higher corruption rates.

 The primary objective of society and the government is to enhance the Indian sex ratio 2024.
 Many upcoming approaches and policies seek to ensure long-lasting progress through various measures and technology.

-The Indian Government has introduced countless initiatives, such as the Kasturba Gandhi Balika Vidyalaya and Sabla Scheme, which aims to increase the education and health of girls and reduce gender inequality.
+The Indian Government has introduced countless initiatives, such as the Kasturba Gandhi Balika Vidyalaya and Sabla Scheme, which aim to increase the education and health of girls and reduce gender inequality.
 Legislation and education also play vital parts in enhancing gender proportions.
 Improving academic access for girls has significantly increased workforce participation.

 Female labour force participation increased from 23.3% to 41.7% between 2023 and 2024.
 One well-known campaign that targeted “gender equity” is the “LahuKaLagaan,” which has nullified the tax on all sanitary napkins.
 Such initiatives raised awareness, displaying the optimistic effects of collective measures to attain gender equality.